Vlad6422/VUT_IPK_Client/Readme.md

    ```
 #### Short Description

 In short, the application is the main thread, which at the beginning is divided into 2 options, either tcp or udp.
-After which each of them starts 2 processes, one for processing the console and sending packets to the server, and the other for receiving.
+After one of of them starts, starts 2 processes(Threads), one for processing the console and sending packets to the server, and the other for receiving.
 This is done so that the application does not hang at the moment of writing a message and stops receiving packets from the server or outputting them to the console, and when receiving packets, it does not allow writing in the chat.
 This approach allows you to asynchronously process both outgoing and incoming packets without waiting.
+But it is Threads, so i had problems when Sending Thread close socket, and Revieve Thread throws SocketExeption, it was fixed in last commits.
+So was added bool checker if reciving must be closed and added before every closing socket function.

 ### TCP Client Implementation (TcpUser)

 The `TcpUser` class is designed to handle communication between a client and a server using the **TCP** protocol.
 It supports various actions such as authenticating with the server, joining channels, sending and receiving messages, and processing different types of server responses.
 Additionally, it uses multithreading to manage simultaneous user input and message reception from the server like it was desribed earlier.

 If I describe it briefly, it works like this: a connection is established between the client and the server, this connection (reference to the object) is transferred to my object and from there it is managed.
-There are basically 2 threads working in parallel: one receives input in the console and sends packets, in case of an error it displays it in the console, the second packet receives packets and also displays them in the console or an error.
+There are basically 2 threads working in parallel: one receives input in the console and sends packets, in case of an error it displays it in the console, the second thread receives packets and also displays them in the console or an error.
 In case of receiving an error or BYE or closing the connection, the client correctly closes the connection and closes the application with or without the error code.
 Also implemented is the support of several messages in one packet and also one message divided into several packets.
 I will not describe the work line by line, only its basics, for more detailed things like processing each packet, look in the source code, but it works so that the packets are read, then they are divided by \r\n and these packets are processed separately, for each packet there is a separate HandlePacket method that handles it.
 ![Reference Server Output](doc/TcpUser.png)

 From UML you can see that the program receives and sends packets of different types.
 [Project Overview Packet Types](#message-content-parameter-mapping-for-tcp)